 But that’s where you’re mistaken.
 Full stack means identifying where you want to excel and then creating the path that gets you there.

 And second: Decide your area of focus.

 Tip 2: One language, not all.

 With your focus in place, you next need to zoom in on the technologies you’re your stack will need.

 Here too, most developers try to learn all that they can.
 Doing that is not only overwhelming but given the kind of technology range available out there, it’s close to impossible.

 What you need to do then, is to focus on learning a few important technologies.
 For example, you needn’t worry if you don’t know all the general-purpose programming languages.
 You can choose to learn either Python, Ruby, PHP or the others.

-Make sure to check out this great article about the best programming languages you can learn in 2015.
+Make sure to check out this great article about the best programming languages you can learn.

 Tip 3: Iron out the kinks